 And what dastardly plot will Catwoman foil?
-Well it seems that the cosmetic firm that Patience worked for has developed a cream that makes the user look younger, but it is addictive, causes headaches, nausea and if you stop using it your face becomes horrible scarred, and the wife and face of the company Laurel Hedare (Sharon Stone) is trying to cover it up.
+Well, it seems that the cosmetic firm that Patience worked for has developed a cream that makes the user look younger, but it is addictive, causes headaches, nausea and if you stop using it your face becomes horribly scarred, and the wife and face of the company Laurel Hedare (Sharon Stone) is trying to cover it up.

 That Laurel Hedare kills people to keep this side effect secret makes no sense at all because once the make-up gets on the market, and what it actually does to people becomes apparent to everyone, her company would be sued into oblivion.
 Laurel is not a crazed psycho like the Joker who would revel in the maiming of thousands of innocent women just for the fun of it; she is a bitter woman who is mad that her husband is stepping out with a younger model.
 Also, this is really not a great villain for our hero.